kivy/kivy/doc/sources/guide/packaging-android.rst

 It is possible to target specific Android features, both directly and in a (somewhat) cross-platform way.
-See the Using Android APIs section of the `Kivy on Android documentation </guide/android>` for more details.
+See the Using Android APIs section of the :doc:`Kivy on Android documentation </guide/android>` for more details.